samuelkim7/TIL/ML_DL/tensorflow_udacity.md

 - Without knowing the target algorithm, we just give a model a number of layers and weights to tune.
 Then the model will figure out the best algorithm that maps the input to the output.

 ## Fashion MNIST
+In this lesson we trained a neural network to classify images of articles of clothing.
+To do this we used the Fashion MNIST dataset, which contains 70,000 greyscale images of articles of clothing.
+We used 60,000 of them to train our network and 10,000 of them to test its performance.
+In order to feed these images into our neural network we had to flatten the 28 × 28 images into 1d vectors with 784 elements.
+Our network consisted of a fully connected layer with 128 units (neurons) and an output layer with 10 units, corresponding to the 10 output labels.
+These 10 outputs represent probabilities for each class.
+The softmax activation function calculated the probability distribution.

 ### Basic terms
 - Flattening: The process of converting a 2d image into 1d vector
 - ReLU: An activation function that allows a model to solve nonlinear problems